Pathways to protection: How one vaccine decision can affect options for managing other diseases in broilers

 When to consider it

-Recombinant vaccines are a fairly recent addition to the poultryvaccine arsenal.
-Cookson estimates that over half of all broiler operations still do not include recombinants in their vaccination programs today.
+Recombinant vaccines are still a fairly recent addition to the poultry-vaccine arsenal.
+Cookson estimates that at least one-third of all broiler operations still do not include recombinants in their vaccination programs today.

 “It really comes down to perceived need versus cost of the recombinant,” he explains.